 |003||Choose and execute standard methods from existing Python statistical libraries to analyse data and visualise results.
 Edison skills DSDALANG02, SDSDA10, DSVIZ01||CPT|

 |004||Be able to explain the difference between Bayesian and frequentist approaches, and interpret the output of a Bayesian data analysis.
 Edison skill SDSDA02||CPT|

 |005||Apply linear regression and classification with appropriate validation.
 Edison skills SDSDA04, SDSDA08, SDSDA09||CPT|

 K - Subject knowledge

 P - Professional/Practical skills

 The learning and teaching strategy is designed to provide students with the knowledge, skills, and practical experience covering the module aims and learning outcomes.

 The learning and teaching methods include: 11 teaching weeks with each week comprising:

-3 hour lectures, to convey and discuss the key concepts and principles
+2 hours of lectures, to convey and discuss the key concepts and principles

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.